lyteword/chspurgeon-tod/volume-7/psalm-138.md

 **Verse 2.** The Christward position.

-1\.Worship and praise are to be blended.
+1\.
+Worship and praise are to be blended.

-2\.They are to be presented with an eye to God in Christ, for he is the temple: the place of divine indwelling, sacrifice, intercession, priesthood, oracle, and manifestation.
+2\.
+They are to be presented with an eye to God in Christ, for he is the temple: the place of divine indwelling, sacrifice, intercession, priesthood, oracle, and manifestation.

 **Verse 2.** (*first clause* ).—

-1\.The soul's noblest attitude: "Toward thy temple."
+1\.
+The soul's noblest attitude: "Toward thy temple."

-2\.The soul's noblest exercise: "worship," "praise."
+2\.
+The soul's noblest exercise: "worship," "praise."

-— *W.W.*
+— *W. W.*

 **Verse 2.**